 Don't lift anything heavier than 10 pounds for 1 week after the procedure.

-Don't drive for at least 24 hours after the procedure and until pain is minimal without taking narcotics if prescribed
+Don't drive for at least 24 hours after the procedure and until pain is minimal without taking opioids if prescribed

-Don't have sex for 2 weeks following surgery.
+Don't have sex for 2 weeks after surgery.

 Make a follow-up appointment as directed by our staff.